Replace Rusty Floor Panels

 Removing Spot Welds

-spot weld cutter to replace rusty floor pans
+spot weld cutter to remove floor pans

-Shop: Spot Weld Cutter Tool
+Shop: Spot Weld Cutting Tool

 TIP: When drilling out spot welds, spray a little cutting fluid (or WD-40) on the cutting tip to keep it cool.